 1. Set the DEV API Token in the repo settings.

-Click New Secret and set the name to DEV_TO_GIT_TOKEN and paste the DEV API key in the value field, then click Add Secret .
+and paste the DEV API key in the value field, then click

 2. Create the GitHub Actions Workflow file.